Acupuncture & Traditional Chinese Medicine

 To prepare an herbal tang:

 Rinse and soak your bag of herbs for ten minutes.
-For each bag of herbs, add three-four cups of water.
+Depending on the size of your bag of herbs, add four to six cups of water.
 Bring to a boil in a ceramic, glass, or stainless steel pot.
 Simmer for 10-40 minutes, as directed.
 Pour off the tea, then repeat with the cooked herbs.
 Add 2-3 cups of water, bring to a boil, and simmer until reduced to one cup.
 Combine the two batches and drink one third of a cup three times a day, or as directed.

 This photo is taken with my friend and former clinic supervisor at ACCHS, Yen-Wei Choong, The Yellow Emperor’s Natural Healing Center, 10 Greenfield Avenue, in San Anselmo, California, 415-459-2160.
 If you live in that area, you may call him for appointments.
 Sometimes I make cameo visits there for massage, acupuncture, or combination treatments.